Watching popular French shows on Netflix and Amazon is an excellent way to gain cultural fluency while honing vocabulary and listening skills.

-Here are some of the best French series on Netflix and Amazon Prime in the US as of May 9, 2020.
+Here are some of the best French series on Netflix and Amazon Prime in the US as of June 9, 2020.
 If you’re not in the US, click the title to check if the show is available in your country.
-If it’s not available, it’ll display an error or redirect to Netflix’s homepage.

 Netflix originals will stick around, but watch the rest while you can, because content disappears as licensing agreements expire.

-I’ll be adding to this list regularly as I watch more French Netflix shows as part of my project to relearn French.
+I’ll add to this list regularly as I watch more French TV shows on Netflix and Amazon as part of my project to relearn French.

-If you’re an intermediate or advanced learner, try using French subtitles if available as studies show it enhances language learning.
+If you’re an intermediate or advanced learner, try using French subtitles if available as studies show it boosts language learning.

-If you can’t understand 80%, try watching a first time with English subtitles and then again with French.
+If you can’t get 70-80%, watch a first time with English subtitles and then again with French.

 This comedic gem has deservedly become a global Netflix hit.
 One of the best French shows for language learners.